docker/docs/docker-hub/publish/publisher_faq.md

 * Bring your own License or BYOL.

 The expectation is that the publisher would take care of License Keys within the container.
-The License Key itself can be presented to the customer via Docker Hub.
+The License Key itself can be presented to the customer through Docker Hub.
 We expect the Publisher to build short circuits into the container, so the container stops running once the License Key expires.
 Once a customer cancels, or if the customer subscription expires - the customer cannot